-New Year Spicy Black Eyed Peas and a CSN giveaway
+New Year Spicy Black Eyed Peas

 I guess y’all figured that I was Catholic from the name of the website.
 Well, I was also born in Virginia and lived here most of my life.
 So not only have I embraced my Catholic traditions, but also my southern ones.
 One of those traditions is to eat Black Eyed Peas on New Years Day.